-- Bud drop occurs when plants receive too much or too little water, insufficient light, or extreme cold temperatures.
+- Bud drop occurs when plants receive too much or too little water, insufficient light, or extremely cold temperatures.
 They may also suffer from nutrient deficiencies or mite problems.
-Unopened buds typically drop off plant prior to blooming and may turn brown.
+Unopened buds typically drop off plants prior to blooming and may turn brown.

-- Sooty mold is common in summer and into fall.
-Often the result of sucking insects, like aphids and scale, the black coated leaves will eventually drop.
+- Sooty mold is common in summer and fall.
+Often the result of sucking insects, like aphids and scale, the black-coated leaves will eventually drop.